Why Join RPEN?

 6. You believe that you need not be concerned about changes to your benefits.

 7. You don't feel you need to maintain, or enhance, your current health insurance package.

 8. You make so much money you don't need to participate in RPEN benefits programs.

 9. You believe that RPEN lobbying power cannot be significantly enhanced by your joining the organization.

 10.You want to leave all decisions regarding your compensation and benefits to politicians and bureaucrats, thus caving in to the mis-truths being spread by such organizations as the Nevada Policy Research Institute/NPRI.

 DON'T KID YOURSELF - JOIN RPEN TODAY

 RPEN ALWAYS NEEDS NEW MEMBERS.
 DO YOUR PART.
 CONTACT FAMILY MEMBERS AND FRIENDS.
 AND DON'T FORGET, SPOUSES ARE ALWAYS ELIGIBLE TO JOIN!!

-RPEN HAS NINETEEN CHAPTERS THROUGHOUT NEVADA
+RPEN HAS EIGHTEEN CHAPTERS THROUGHOUT NEVADA